Carlo Ratti: Architecture and design

 Ratti's designs inventively bridge the digital and the physical.
-The Digital Water Pavilion at the World Expo 2008 in Zaragoza, developed by CRA-Carlo Ratti Associati design practice, reacts to visitors by having streams of water part to let them through.
+The Digital Water Pavilion at the World Expo 2008 in Zaragoza, Spain developed by CRA, Ratti's design practice, reacts to visitors by having streams of water part to let them through.
 Its fluid architecture was considered by Time magazine as one of the "Best Inventions of the Year".
 In CRA's extension of the Trussardi fashion house in Milan's central in Piazza della Scala, developed with botanist Patrick Blanc, a green vertical canopy is suspended on a crystal box to promote new interactions with people on the inside and the outside.
 An un-built proposal for the 2012 Summer Olympics in London turns a landmark building into a "Cloud" of blinking interactive art.

 Several design projects rely on data visualisation.
 Real Time Rome, which filled an entire pavilion at the 2006 Venice Biennale of Architecture, explored real-time dynamics of a city mapped through cellphone data.
 New York Talk Exchange, exhibited at MoMA in New York City as part of the exhibition "Design and the Elastic Mind", moved further to explore global communication flows together with Saskia Sassen.
 Several projects from the MIT Senseable City Lab were included in Fast Companys "Best Infographics of 2011".
 A data analysis and visualisation project resulted in an Op-Ed in The New York Times to redesign the map of the United States.

-During the 2013 Milan Design Week ("Salone del Mobile"), CRA ventured into product design with a project for Italian furniture manufacturer Cassina, called "Our Universe".
+During the 2013 Milan Design Week ("Salone del Mobile"), Ratti ventured into product design with a project for Italian furniture manufacturer Cassina, called "Our Universe".
 At the same venue, another project, called "Makr Shakr", explored The Third Industrial Revolution and its effect on creativity and design through the simple process of making a drink.

 Ratti curated the "Future Food District" – one of the themed pavilions at Expo 2015 in Milan.
 In 2017, CRA was part of the team led by developer Lendlease, which won the international competition to transform the former area of Milan's Expo 2015 into a district focused on science and innovation (MIND-Milan Innovation District).